Recovering the Lost World,

 the mailman is at the door,

-he is going to kill us all."
+he is going to kill us all."-- the dog

 Here the dog, in her limited consciousness, is imagining the worst for the next few moments, as dogs have done for 100,000 years, be it marauding bears invading a campsite or evil mailmen tampering with the mailslot.
 But the imagined future for a dog does not extend much further ahead.
 We, on the other hand, can displace our "thinking" far beyond the present or into the past, reconstructing remembered or imagined spaces.
 But most importantly, our minds can race through many alternatives (of "who is at the door?") and make rapid evaluations -- all based on placing a substitute for ourselves into these alternative spaces.